varunkumardev/amitmerchant1990.github.io/_posts/2021-05-25-refresh-maitenance-mode-page-automatically-in-laravel-8x.md

 fluidbox: true
 ---

-Laravel has [this cool feature](http://localhost:4000/customized-maintenance-mode-views-in-laravel-8/) using which you put your website in maintenance mode.
+Laravel has [this cool feature](http://localhost:4000/customized-maintenance-mode-views-in-laravel-8/) using which you can put your website in maintenance mode.
 To do so, all you will need to do is run the following command.

 ```bash
 $ php artisan down